10Dozen/dzn_EJAM/readme.md

 - Currently loaded magazine will be dropped to the ground on Magazine Detach action if there is no space in player's inventory.
 - Mod doesn't override ACE logic/functions, but extends it in the parallel way, so all ACE settings are still applied (e.g. Shift+R keybind or Reload to unjam setting).
 But you can unbind ACE Shift+R combo and use dzn_EJAM's instead.
 - Weapon from different mods may behave differently (e.g. CUP guns doesn't hide detached magazine).
+- For testing you can use next code to jam your weapon: [player, primaryWeapon player] call ace_overheating_fnc_jamWeapon

 Credits:
 10Dozen - scripting;